 And suddenly the people you network with are not just potential clients, they’re a referral network.
 Which means you’re reaching far more people!

 - Quality means more than quantity.
-We’ve all met someone who goes round the room handing out business cards but doesn’t stop to have a real conversation or find out more about us.
+We’ve all met someone who goes around the room handing out business cards but doesn’t stop to have a real conversation or find out more about us.
 That’s not a good way to build a relationship.

 How long does networking take?

 Networking may work really quickly, or it may take time.
 You just have to keep going.

 I remember one person that I just kept in touch with.
 Occasional contact only – I’m not the best networker myself!
 I’d sent him an email saying, “How are you going?
 We should catch up for a coffee.”
 And then I’d forgotten to follow up.

 Eight months later, I got a reply saying, “Sorry.
 We never got the coffee but we should do it now.
 I know a company which might need help with mentoring the marketing person, and you sound ideal to do it.”
 Eight months after our last contact.
 18 months or more after we first met.
 But I got the business.

 So don’t give up.
 Keep trying.
 You get known.
 You meet new people.
 And in addition to clients, you may also end up with a great business support network.

 2. Client referrals